holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

             struct P2pAgentsDump {
                 // Information about this agent's cell.
                 this_agent_info: Option<AgentInfoDump>,
-                // Information about this DNA itself at the level of Kitsune networking.
+                // Information about this DNA itself at the level of Kitsune
+                // networking.
                 this_dna: Option<(DnaHash, KitsuneSpace)>,
-                // Information about this agent at the level of Kitsune networking.
+                // Information about this agent at the level of Kitsune
+                // networking.
                 this_agent: Option<(AgentPubKey, KitsuneAgent)>,
                 // Information about the agent's known peers.
                 peers: Vec<AgentInfoDump>,
             }

-            // Agent info dump with the agent,
+            // Agent info dump with the agent, space, signed timestamp, and
-            // space, signed timestamp and expiry of last self-announced info, printed in a pretty way. struct AgentInfoDump {
+            // expiry of last self-announced info, printed in a pretty way. struct AgentInfoDump {
                 kitsune_agent: KitsuneAgent,
                 kitsune_space: KitsuneSpace,